 Use of Estimates - The preparation of the unaudited condensed consolidated financial statements in conformity with GAAP requires the Company to make estimates and judgments that affect the reported amounts of assets and liabilities, revenue and expenses and related disclosures of contingent assets and liabilities.
 On an on-going basis, the Company evaluates estimates, including those related to revenue and related expense recognition, asset impairment, valuation of accounts receivable, valuation of financial instruments, contingent consideration obligations, contingencies and litigation, valuation and recognition of share-based payments, dividends and income taxes.
 These accounting policies are stated in the notes to the audited consolidated financial statements for the year ended December 31, 2012, contained in the Annual Report on Form 10-K as filed with the SEC.
-These estimates are based on the information that is currently available and on various other assumptions that the Company believes to be reasonable under the circumstances.
+These estimates are based on the information that is currently available and on various other assumptions that the

+Company believes to be reasonable under the circumstances.
 Actual results could vary from these estimates under different assumptions or conditions and the differences may be material to the unaudited condensed consolidated financial statements.

-Reportable Segment - The Company's internal reporting is organized into three service channels; Independent Advisor Services, Institution Services and Custom Clearing Services.
-These service channels qualify as individual operating segments, but are aggregated and viewed as one single reportable segment due to their similar economic characteristics, products and services, production and distribution process, regulatory environment and quantitative thresholds.
+Reportable Segment - The Company's internal reporting is organized into two service channels: Independent Advisor Services and Institution Services.
+These service channels qualify as individual operating segments and are aggregated and viewed as one reportable segment due to their similar economic characteristics, products and services, production and distribution processes, and regulatory environment.